Greg Marzhew: 2021

 Marzhew began the 2021 NRL season playing for the Burleigh Bears in the Queensland Cup.

 In Round 13 of the 2021 NRL season, Marzhew made his NRL debut against Melbourne.

 In round 15, Marzhew scored two tries for the Gold Coast in a 56-24 loss against Manly-Warringah.

 2022

 Marzhew played a total of 17 games for the Gold Coast in the 2022 NRL season and scored nine tries as the club finished 13th on the table.

-In November, Marzhew was released from his Gold Coast contract and signed a new three-year contact with the Newcastle Knights starting in 2023, in a player swap with Chris Randall.
+In November, Marzhew was released from his Gold Coast contract and signed a new three-year contract with the Newcastle Knights starting in 2023, in a player swap with Chris Randall.

 2023

 In round 4 of the 2023 NRL season, Marzhew made his club debut and scored two tries for Newcastle as they defeated Canberra 24-14.

 In round 6, Marzhew scored two tries for Newcastle in their 34-24 victory over the New Zealand Warriors.

 In round 13, Marzhew scored a hat-trick in Newcastle's 28-18 victory over Manly.

 On 13 June, it was announced that Marzhew had been demoted from the first team squad after failing to meet club standards.
 Newcastle issued a statement which read “Greg missed the team bus early on Sunday morning, which is a clear breach of team standards and as a result he will not play this weekend".

 In round 25, Marzhew scored a hat-trick in the club's 29-10 victory over South Sydney.

 Marzhew made 22 appearances for Newcastle in the 2023 NRL season and scored 22 tries as the club finished 5th on the table.
 Marzhew played in both finals games as Newcastle were eliminated in the second week of the finals by the New Zealand Warriors.